 The City enforces its business licenses in two ways.
 The first is through inspections and internal record keeping.
 The second is through a vendor, HdL, who works with businesses to make sure they are compliant with the municipal code.
 If you receive a letter from HdL regarding your business license, please follow the instructions on the letter to obtain or renew your business license.

-If you sell tangible personal property, you are required to obtain a Seller's Permit (Retail Sales Tax Number) from the State Board of Equalization (BOE) for the purpose of collecting and reporting sales tax to the State of California.
-To obtain a Seller's Permit, contact the BOE at 1-800-400-7115.
-The closest Board of Equalization district office is located at 16715 Von Karman Ave., Ste.
+If you sell tangible personal property, you are required to obtain a Seller's Permit (Retail Sales Tax Number) from the California Department of Tax and Fee Administration (CDTFA) for the purpose of collecting and reporting sales tax to the State of California.
+To obtain a Seller's Permit, contact the CDTFA at 1-800-400-7115.
+The closest California Department of Tax and Fee Administration office is located at 16715 Von Karman Ave., Ste.
 200, Irvine, Ca. 92606.
 The telephone number is (949) 440-3473.
-Click here to obtain a listing of local district offices http://www.boe.ca.gov/info/contact.htm.
+Click here to obtain a listing of local district offices https://www.cdtfa.ca.gov/office-locations.htm